A small study recently “found” that giving diabetic animals insulin fails to protect against inflammation.

 Grain-based foods full of sugar have taken over store shelves and pantries, and pushed out meat, eggs, and produce.

 Is it any wonder that the diseases that go along with excess insulin have become our biggest health threats?
 Excess insulin increases your risk for reproductive organ cancer, osteoporosis, Alzheimer’s and Heart disease.
 Even your eyes suffer.
-Glaucoma risk increases by 40% when your insulin response is dysfunctional.
+Glaucoma risk increases by 40 percent when your insulin response is dysfunctional.

 Why doesn’t the mainstream focus on fixing the source of the increased risk and find ways to reduce the excessive insulin so your body can resist disease?